Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 There are values which are not part of the object model, but are constants which need recompilation of firmware when changed:

-* RRFMODE=0 means the code runs in Windows, 1 means it runs in RRF.
-RobotKinematics1 to 3 can run without RRF for testing.
-It has no dependencies from other RRF code.
+* RRFMODE=1 means the code runs in RRF, 0 if not
+* WINDOWSMODE=1 means the code runs in windows, 0 if not
-* MAXNUMOFAXES=7 sets the maximum number of actuators, to allow a 7 axis robot at maximum.
+* MAXNUMOFAXES=6 sets the maximum number of actuators, to allow a 6 axis robot at maximum.
-* MAXDN = 9 sets the maximum number of Dn definitions, meaning possible values are D0 to D8
+* MAXDN = 10 sets the maximum number of Dn definitions, meaning possible values are D0 to D9
 * radiansToDegrees value as exact as possible, used to convert radians to degrees
 * flt_epsilon constant with same value as FLT_EPSILON from float.h

 When defining more than 10 Dn or axes, the numbers become two-digit.
-This is not fully tested.
+This will currently not work correctly.

 # robotType